ebzzry/ebzzry.github.io/src/en/lisp-scripting-1.md

 <a name="introduction"></a>Introduction
 ---------------------------------------

-Full-fledged systems and libraries have always been a comfortable zone for Common Lisp users.
-However, for a long time, there has not been a definitive solution in using CL as a scripting language.
+Full-fledged systems and libraries have always been a comfortable zone for Lisp users.
+However, for a long time, there has not been a definitive solution in using Lisp as a scripting language.
 A scripting language, in this context, means something that is similar in spirit to command line shells—that is, one that is used to issue, control, and manage system commands on the application level.
 The meaning also extends to the automation of the execution of tasks that are otherwise done one-by-one.
-In this article, I will give a short introduction on how to use CL in the scripting domain.
+In this article, I will give a short introduction on how to use Lisp in the scripting domain.

-One of the most common questions I get when I mention that I want to do scripting in CL, is that why would I want to do so and is it possible.
+One of the most common questions I get when I mention that I want to do scripting in Lisp, is that why would I want to do so and is it possible.
 The answer is simple: I want more power and expressivity.
 I want a mature and unencumbered language.
 I want a language that is able to express my ideas, in least amount of friction.